-Here is what the wiring before installing the Shelly.
-On the left, it looks like they used thermostat wiring to connect up to the thermocouple (red and white wires).
-On the right is the switch I that supplies the ground, neutral, and line connections.
+Here is the wiring before installing the Shelly.
+On the left, it looks like they used thermostat wiring to connect the switch to the thermocouple (red and white wires).
+On the right is the switch which supplies the ground, neutral, and line connections.

 This looks like a mess, but this is after I’ve wired in the Shelly to the gas valve (red and white small gauge wires), line, and neutral.
 The thicker red wire sticking out the Shelly is the load wire that will connect to the wall switch.
 The blue wire sticking out is a ground wire for the wall switch.

 For some reason, I didn’t take any pictures after I connected the switch to the Shelly.
 I was too busy making sure wires were carefully placed back into gang boxes and not touching for safety.
 After turning the power on, I configured the Shelly, which is the next step.